uhub/awesome-c-sharp/README.md

 * [SFML/SFML.Net](https://github.com/SFML/SFML.Net) - Official binding of SFML for .Net languages
 * [RickStrahl/WestwindToolkit](https://github.com/RickStrahl/WestwindToolkit) - A utility toolkit for .NET development from Core to Web
 * [JasperFx/marten](https://github.com/JasperFx/marten) - Postgresql as a Document Database and Event Store for .Net Applications
-* [vknet/vk](https://github.com/vknet/vk) - Vkontakte API for .NET
 * [tjoudeh/JWTAspNetWebApi](https://github.com/tjoudeh/JWTAspNetWebApi) - Tutorial shows how to Issue JSON Web Token in ASP.NET Web API 2 and Owin middleware, then build list of Resource Servers relies on the Token Issuer Party (Authorization Server)
 * [btgraham/SparseConvNet](https://github.com/btgraham/SparseConvNet) - Spatially-sparse convolutional networks.
 Allows processing of sparse 2, 3 and 4 dimensional data.Build CNNs on the square/cubic/hypercubic or triangular/tetrahedral/hyper-tetrahedral lattices.
 * [wiglenet/wigle-wifi-wardriving](https://github.com/wiglenet/wigle-wifi-wardriving) - Nethugging client for Android, from wigle.net
 * [otac0n/WebGitNet](https://github.com/otac0n/WebGitNet) - WebGit .NET is an ASP.NET MVC app that provides access to your git repositories over HTTP.
 It supports browsing in a web browser AND push / pull over Git's "Smart HTTP protocol".
 * [MatthieuCourbariaux/BinaryNet](https://github.com/MatthieuCourbariaux/BinaryNet) - Training Deep Neural Networks with Weights and Activations Constrained to +1 or -1
 * [vsedach/Parenscript](https://github.com/vsedach/Parenscript) - Official Parenscript repository: http://common-lisp.net/project/parenscript/
-* [pythonnet/pythonnet](https://github.com/pythonnet/pythonnet) - Python for .NET is a package that gives Python programmers nearly seamless integration with the .NET Common Language Runtime (CLR) and provides a powerful application scripting tool for .NET developers.
 * [cho45/net-irc](https://github.com/cho45/net-irc) - Ruby IRC library (Client, Server and many IRC gateways to webservice)
 * [xljiulang/NetworkSocket](https://github.com/xljiulang/NetworkSocket) - This is a communication service and protocol separation framework, single tcp port allows a variety of communication protocols coexist, in addition to the built-in http middleware , websocket middleware, flex policy middleware and fast middleware, developers can also develop their custom middleware and installation to the communication service.
 * [xbehave/xbehave.net](https://github.com/xbehave/xbehave.net) - A BDD/TDD framework based on xUnit.net and inspired by Gherkin.